techworldwithmurali/kubernetes-zero-to-hero/200 Essential Kubernetes Interview and Real-Time Troubleshooting Questions.md

 ---

-Here are a few more unique Kubernetes-related questions that could be useful, including scenarios that might have been missed in the first 150:

----

 ### 151. Question:
 What is the difference between `kubectl create` and `kubectl apply`?
 - **A. `kubectl create` creates resources, whereas `kubectl apply` ensures that the current state matches the desired state**